dtorresxp/odoo-guides/en-uk/o13/ee/o13/en-uk-o13-ee-o13-system-wide-guides.md

   - No more Payroll in CE
   - Now Payroll will be part of EE
   - Updated Style for Error Messages
-  - New UI for Lunch Module
+  - New interface for Lunch Module
   - NewModule: Employee Presence
   - NewApp: Rentals
   - NewApp: Field Service Management